Gärda Svensson

 Gärda Svensson (30 August 1895 – 15 June 1985) was a Swedish Bondeförbundet politician.
 She was a member of the Riksdag 1945-1963.
 She was the first female member of Bondeförbundet to hold such as position.
 She was also the head of the party's women section between 1933 and 1966.

+Gärda Svensson was born to the farmer Sven Andersson, and married the farmer Daniel Svensson.
+Both her father and spouse was engaged in the Bondeförbundet, and she became active in the 1920s.
+She was one of the founding members of the party's women section, the Centerkvinnorna, which was founded in 1932.